bigwiv/Biopython-cn/chr13.rst

 for descriptions and examples of the more advanced functionality in ``draw_ascii``, ``draw_graphviz`` and ``to_networkx``.

-13.4??Using Tree and Clade objects
+13.4  Using Tree and Clade objects
 ----------------------------------

 The ``Tree`` objects produced by ``parse`` and ``read`` are containers